Hodge theory of the Goldman bracket: Iterated Integrals and the Goldman Bracket

 \section{Iterated Integrals and the Goldman Bracket}

 In this section we show that the continuous dual of the Goldman bracket is the composition of maps, each of which can be expressed in terms of Poincar\'e duality or iterated integrals.
+This is essentially dual to to the factorization (\ref{eqn:bracket}) of the Goldman bracket.
 In this section, we fix $\kk$ to be $\R$ or $\C$.